codefresh-io/docs.codefresh.io/_posts/2024-feb-release-notes.md

 **GitOps**
 * `Prune skipped` message for Argo CD applications after upgrading to GitOps Runtime v0.4.2.
 * Unable to delete clusters in the Codefresh UI.
 (CR_22346 Daniel Maizel)
-* Error on enabling Argo CD notifications in Helm chart `values.yaml` for Codefresh GitOps Runtime v0.4.2 (CR-22345 - Mikhail)
+* Error on enabling Argo CD notifications in Helm chart `values.yaml` for Codefresh GitOps Runtime v0.4.2.
+(CR-22345 - Mikhail)
 * When adding a Git Source and manually defining the branch, metacharacters are not encoded as HTML in the YAML.
-(CR-22192 - Noam)
 * Renaming an ApplicationSet or GitSource removes all application's resources and then readds them.
 (Pasha)
-* (Onpremises)On-premises GitOps Runtime causes Mongo read-models database to grow unmanagabky (CR-21738 Noam)
 * Quay.io registir (CR-21342 Ilia)
 * Empty page on clicking **View Native Workflow** for the selected workflow in the Workflows tab.
 (CR-17118 Ilia/Zhenya)
+* (On-premises) Accessing Account Settings from the Admin Management panel with both GitOps and Pipelines does not load GitOps features.